faheempatel/veed-frontend-challenge/README.md

 ## Background

 Hi there!
-First of all thank you for your time in reviewing this :)
+First of all, thank you for your time in reviewing this :)

 To give you some background information, this is a [Next.js 13](https://nextjs.org/) project.
 If you are already familiar with it you should be ok with navigating the project, but if not, you will find most of my code under `/src/app`.